What Haka Means To Me

 It is an identity.

-It is who I am.
+It forms part of who I am.

 I've been performing Haka since as far as I can remember.